89. THE STOLEN BICYCLE

 Hotel booking: 45 pounds a night.

-Sergei: breakfast included?
+Sergei: isbreakfast included?

 Hotel booking: Yes, bed and breakfast.